Food Stamp Program Makes Fresh Produce More Affordable

 "There are generations of unhealthy people who are overweight with diabetes and hypertension," says Jim Floros, president and CEO of the San Diego Food Bank, which has advertised the Más Fresco program to its clients.
 "That's completely linked back to a poor diet, which is linked back to poverty."

 Rebeca Gonzalez, who moved to the U.S. at age 18, decided to overhaul her family's eating habits after her husband, Javier Landeros, was diagnosed with diabetes two years ago.
 Instead of buying cookies, she now keeps chopped fruits and veggies in the fridge for snacks.

 She says she wants to instill the same healthy habits her grandmother passed on to her.

 "I know she gave us good food," Gonzalez says, "because she lived 105 years."

-This story was produced by, which publishes, an editorially independent service of the California Health Care Foundation.
+This story was produced by Kaiser Health News, which publishes California Healthline, an editorially independent service of the California Health Care Foundation.
 KHN is not affiliated with Kaiser Permanente.

 Copyright 2023 Kaiser Health News.
 To see more, visit Kaiser Health News.